a-slide/pycltools/README.md

 * n

-Number of lines to print starting from the begining of the file
+Number of lines to print starting from the begining of the file (Default 10)

 * line_numbering

-If True the number of the line will be indicated in front of the line
+If True the number of the line will be indicated in front of the line (Default False)

-* ignore_hashtag_line
+* ignore_comment_line

-Skip initial lines starting with a # symbol
+Skip initial lines starting with a specific character (Default False)

+* comment_char

+Character or string for ignore_comment_line argument (Default "#")

 * max_char_line

-Maximal number of character to print per line
+Maximal number of character to print per line (Default 150)

     ________________________________________________________________________________